 The first time I had these heavenly potatoes was at my dear friend (and excellent cook) Ronda’s home, back in the late 1980s.
 Ronda and I both worked Saturdays from 12 p.m. to 6 p.m. at The Pub (may it rest in peace).
 One of us would bartend while the other cooked and waited tables, and then we would change roles the following weekend.
-After work, we would suck down a beer or six (it was the 80s, after all, so please don’t judge) and often head across the street to her and Dickie’s townhome, where we made dinner and then settled in for a long night of poker with a cast of other Pub regulars (may many of them RIP as well, heavy sigh).
+After work, we would have a couple of beers to unwind and often head across the street to her and Dickie’s townhome, where we made dinner and then settled in for a long night of poker with a cast of other Pub regulars (may many of them RIP as well, heavy sigh).

 Anyway, we often grilled steaks and Ronda would make these awesome stuffed potatoes that I immediately became hooked on and have been a part of my culinary life ever since.
 I’ve tweaked her recipe a bit over the years, mainly because I never wrote it down, but these are by far one of my favorite comfort foods, EVER!
 Potatoes, cheese, bacon — need I say more?

 I usually make several of these at a time to freeze and enjoy later.
 You would never guess they have been frozen previously, and will thank yourself for making these in advance, wishing you had made more!
 For those of you who love to save time in the long run, I’ve included freezing and reheating directions at the end of this post.

 Ingredients (Serves 4)

 - 6 slices thick-sliced bacon